Control mosquitoes & ticks in your lawn and garden

-Deter Mosquitoes Without Harming You, Your Family, Pets or the Environment
+Deter Mosquitoes & Ticks Without Harming You, Your Family, Pets or the Environment

-No one wants mosquitoes around, especially with today's risk of getting West Nile Virus.
+No one wants mosquitoes or ticks around, especially with today's risk of getting West Nile Virus and Lyme disease.
 As with everything we do, Greenwise has a safe, effective solution to controlling mosquitoes and ticks.

-Greenwise Natural Insect Deterrent is non-toxic and safe for your pets.
+Greenwise Mosquito & Tick Control is non-toxic and safe for your pets.
 Our all-natural cedar oil-based application effectively kills mosquitoes, eggs and larvae and deters adult mosquitoes from entering the treated area well after we have serviced it.
 Plus, it's effective against ticks, ants, mites and more!

 How Does Cedarwood Oil Kill Bugs?